 Community First Choice (CFC), found in section 1915(k) of the Social Security Act, allows Colorado to offer a set of HCBS on a statewide basis to eligible Health First Colorado (Colorado's Medicaid Program) members.
-Through CFC, members will have the option to direct their own attendant care services or to receive services through an agency.
 Colorado intends to implement CFC on July 1, 2025.
+For additional information on CFC, please visit the CFC webpage.

 Implementation of CFC in Colorado requires the alignment of service definitions, provider qualifications, and licensing for all Personal Care providers.
 Personal Care provider licensing and certification requirements currently differ across HCBS waivers.
-The Department of Health Care Policy and Financing (HCPF) intends to build provider credentialing for CFC on the current licensing and credentialing structures whenever possible, but some adjustments are needed based on current, differing licensing requirements for Personal Care in CFC.
+The Department of Health Care Policy and Financing (HCPF) is building provider credentialing for CFC on the current licensing and credentialing structures whenever possible, but some adjustments are needed based on current, differing licensing requirements for Personal Care in CFC.
 This approach ensures consistent oversight of all Personal Care providers and members receiving Personal Care under CFC, while streamlining provider enrollment requirements for these providers.